laravel/lumen-docs/installation.md

 Make sure to place the `~/.composer/vendor/bin` directory in your PATH so the `lumen` executable can be located by your system.

 Once installed, the `lumen new` command will create a fresh Lumen installation in the directory you specify.
-For instance, `lumen new blog` will create a directory named `blog` containing a fresh Lumen installation with all of Lumen's dependencies already installed.
-This method of installation is much faster than installing via Composer:
+For instance, `lumen new blog` will create a directory named `blog` containing a fresh Lumen installation:

     lumen new blog

+After this you have to run `composer update` in the new created directory to download and update all of its dependencies:

+    composer update

 #### Via Composer Create-Project